 iv Any other services the Professional may provide to the Participant in relation to their participation in the Program.

-(p) Program means any health, fitness or nutrition program including CleverGuts, iFast-12 and The Blood Sugar Diet (or any other similar program the Company may offer from time-to-time), and may consist of:
+(p) Program means any health, fitness or nutrition program including CleverGuts, iFast-12, The Fast 800 online programme and The Blood Sugar Diet (or any other similar program the Company may offer from time-to-time), and may consist of:

 i Online Services;